Commandos (Singapore Army): School of Commandos

-The School of Commandos has two training wings: the Commando Training Wing and the Parachute Training Wing.
+The School of Commandos has two training wings: the Commando Training Wing which conducts the "Singapore Armed Forces Ranger Course" (SAF RC) and the Parachute Training Wing which conducts the "Basic Airborne Course" (BAC).

 The Commando Training Wing, established in 1974, conducts the Commando Section Leaders' Course, the Commando Small Boat Operators' Course, the Commando Officer Conversion Course, and the Singapore Armed Forces Ranger Course.
 The Commando Section Leaders' Course trains selected Commandos to become specialists, serving as section leaders.
 The best performing trainees are selected to undergo further training at the Officer Cadet School (OCS) at the SAFTI Military Institute.
 After they are commissioned, they return to the Commando Training Wing to attend the Commando Officer Conversion Course to be trained as platoon commanders.

-The 65-day Singapore Armed Forces Ranger Course, first conducted in 1978, is conducted annually at Pasir Ris Camp with a limited number of slots open for application to not only Commandos, but also eligible regulars from other formations.
+Singapore Armed Forces Ranger Course (SAF RC), 65 days long, is the toughest small unit leadership course in the SAF, with intense combat leadership training focused on small-unit-tactics.
+First conducted in 1978, it is now conducted annually at Pasir Ris Camp with a limited number of slots open for application to not only Commandos, but also eligible regulars from other formations.
 Commando regulars have to enrol in the course and, upon completion of the course, they may be recommended to attend the United States Army's Ranger School.

+Basic Airborne Course (BAC) covers the static line jumps.
 The Parachute Training Wing was established in 1974 as the Parachute Training School and started out with instructors trained in the United States and New Zealand.
 It completed training the first batch of Commandos on 19 October 1974 and subsequently started taking in non-Commando trainees as well.
 It conducts the Basic Airborne Course for about 120 to 160 trainees per class, as well as more advanced courses such as the Parachute Jump Instructor Course and the Military Free Fall Course.